global-send/globalsend/ARCHITECTURE.md

   - QUIC over relay (user‑configurable relay URI) or
   - TCP/TLS fallback for control plane, relay for data plane.
 - Relay is stateless for content; rate limiting and auth tokens prevent abuse.

+Notes on Supabase relay behavior:
+- The Supabase relay acts as an authenticated, transient object store and WebSocket rendezvous layer when direct connections fail.
+Blobs uploaded to the relay remain encrypted and are deleted immediately after successful delivery or after a short TTL.
+The relay should never be treated as long‑term storage.

 ## Filesystem Semantics